 Yes.
-According to the CG Manual, Sec.
-2.2.1.5, in addition to the qualifications required by law for all directors, the Corporation also requires that the non-executive director be a member in good standing in a relevant industry, business, or professional organizations.
-More particularly, Section 2.2.1.1. of the CG Manual mandales that the non-executive director should possess such qualifications and stature that would enable them to effectively participate in the deliberations of the Board.
+According to the CG-Manual, Sec.
+2.2.1.56, in addition to the qualifications required by law for all directors, the Corporation also requires that the non-executive director be a member in good standing in a relevant industry, business, or professional organizations.
+More particularly, Section 2.2.1.1. of the CG Manual mandates that the non-executive director should possess such qualifications and stature that would enable them to effectively participate in the deliberations of the Board., and exercise objective, independent judgment, on corporate affairs, and to substantiate proper checks and balances.